apache/incubator-devlake-website/docs/Plugins/refdiff.md

 JSON
 ```

-4. Refdiff has a new subtask `calculateProjectDeploymentCommitsDiff`, which can find related deployments according to the project, and then calculate the commits diff between deployments.
-Such a function can be used to support the calculation of dora indicators.
+## How to use refdiff in DORA
+RefDiff can be called by the [DORA plugin](https://github.com/apache/incubator-devlake/tree/main/plugins/dora) to support the calculation of [DORA metrics](https://devlake.apache.org/docs/UserManuals/DORA).
+RefDiff has a subtask called 'calculateProjectDeploymentCommitsDiff'.
+This subtask takes the `project_name` from task options to calculate the commits diff between two consecutive deployments in this project.
+That is to say, refdiff will generate the relationship between `deployed commit(s)` and the `deployment` in which these commits get deployed.

 ```shell
 curl -v -XPOST http://localhost:8080/pipelines --data @- <<'JSON'